muhme/joomla-branches-tester/README.md

 :point_right: The GitHub token can also be given by environment variable `JBT_GITHUB_TOKEN`.
               And of course the sample token does not work.

-:fairy: Remember, if you have changed the database version or the PHP version, you need to reinstall Joomla Patch Tester.
+:fairy: You need to reinstall the Joomla Patch Tester if, for example you switch the database.
+        For more details, see [Database and File System Consistency](#database-and-file-system-consistency).

 ### Databases